To change your logo go to the 'Page Master' under the 'Design' menu

 The anchorage just to the north of Eilean Dubh is just as good as the Hole itself, if not better because it keeps the setting sun for longer.
 Just north of here again is a tiny island with a wee sandy beach — perfect for the children.
 And loads of seals, and an otter.
 So get out the dinghy and explore.

-For the apostrophe nerd, I have no idea if Tinkers Hole should have an apostrophe or not, so best just to leave it out.
-What the hole place has to do with tinkers seems obscure.
+For the apostrophe nerd, I have no idea if Tinkers Hole should have an apostrophe or not, or where, so best just to leave it out.
+What the hole has to do with tinkers seems obscure.